Rnaveennithyakalyan/nnkurlparser/README.md

 ## Installation
 The Installation can be proceeded further by the following command in the terminal:

-1.Install pip package:
+Install pip package:

 ````
 pip install nnkurlparser
 ````
 ## Usage:
-Importing in a python code:
+## Importing in a python code:
 ````
 from nnkurlparser import read_urls, main